antofic/GraphCodable/Docs/UserGuide.md

 print( outRoot2 )
 // print: MyData(string: "3")
 ```
-Multiple classes can be replaced by only one if necessary: use `decoder.replacedType` to find out which one was replaced during dearchiving.
+Multiple classes can be replaced by only one if necessary: use `decoder.replacedType` to find out which one was replaced during decoding.

 Version and replacement system can be combined.